AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 <a name="heading1"></a>
 ## Introduction

 I've been researching, for quite some time, the prospect of machine learning on a wider variety of data types than normally considered; things other than tables of numbers and categories.
 In particular, I want to do ML for program and proof synthesis which requires, at the very least, learning the structures of trees or graphs which don't come from a differentiable domain.
-Normal ML algorithms can't handle these; though some recent methods, such as graph neural networks and transformers can be adapted to this domain with some promising results.
+Normal ML algorithms can't handle these; though some recent methods, such as graph neural networks and transformers, can be adapted to this domain with some promising results.
 However, these methods still rely on differentiation.
 Is this really required?
 Are we forever doomed to map all our data onto a differentiable domain if we want to learn with it?

 An alternative approach that has been bandied about for a while is the utilization of compression.
 It's not hard to find articles and talks about the relationship between compression and prediction.
 If you have a good predictor, then you can compress a sequence into a seed for that predictor and decompress by running said predictor.
 Going the other way is harder, but, broadly speaking, if you have a sequence that you want to make a prediction on and a good compressor, then whichever addition increases the compressed size the least should be considered the likeliest prediction.
 This approach is quite broad, applying to any information which can be represented on a computer and not requiring any assumptions whatsoever about the structure of our data beyond that.
 We could use this idea to, for example, fill in gaps in graphs, trees, sets of input-output pairs, etc.